What is cryptococcosis?

 Infection is primarily through inhalation of cryptococcus spores released from soil and bird droppings.
 It occurs in both humans and animals, but animal-to-human and human-to-human transmission via respiratory droplets has not been documented.
 Transmission via organ transplantation has been reported when infected donor organs were used.
 Infection via cuts through the skin is not common but may occur.

 The signs and symptoms of the disease are dependent on the site of infection.
 There are several main sites of infection.

 - Skin infection occurs in 10–15% of patients infected with C. neoformans.

 - In immunocompetent patients, skin may be the only site of infection.

 - In immunosuppressed patients, especially those with HIV infection or AIDS, skin infection is usually a sign of disseminated disease.

 - Skin infection presents as:

-- Bleeding into the skin, presenting as pinpoint red spots (petechiae) or bruising (ecchymoses)
+- Bleeding into the skin, presenting as petechiae or ecchymoses.